angular/angular/CODING_STANDARDS.md

 Avoid suffixing a class with "Service", as it communicates nothing about what the class does.
 Try to think of the class name as a person's job title.

-Classes that correspond to a directive with an `md-` prefix should also be prefixed with `Md`.
+Classes that correspond to a directive with an `mat-` prefix should also be prefixed with `Mat`.
 CDK classes should only have a `Cdk` prefix when the class is a directive with a `cdk` selector prefix.